The Great Sameness

 What new ideas can we generate?

 When driving a car, does the driver look straight down through a hole in the floorboard at the spot of the road the car is on, or does the driver look ahead and steer accordingly?
-It appears that most moviemakers, commercial writers, marketing agents, social influencers, and politicians stare down at their feet.
+It appears that most moviemakers, commercial writers, marketing agents, social influencers, and politicians are staring down at their feet.

 What should be done about this?